Description

 Diet

 herring, pilchard, anchovies, nocturnal hake, and sardines.
 Dolphins will work together to herd the fish into tight groups to make it easier to catch their prey.
 They also eat squid and octopus.
-It eats as much as 20 pounds of food a day.
-The common dolphin feeds in groups.

 Life Cycle